 The price of oil has more than halved in the period of less than 5 months since September 2014.
 After nearly 5 years of stability, the price of a barrel of Brent crude oil in Europe fell from $117.15 on 6 September 2014, to $45.13 on 14 January 2015.
 Figure 1 shows the movements in the spot price of crude oil from June 2009 to February 2015, including the recent price drop.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration